shone/phoneparty/README.md

 # serves on port 8080
 $ go run server.go

-# Players will need to connect with HTTPs for video streaming to be allowed.
+# Players will need to connect with HTTPS for video streaming to be allowed.
 # Suggestion: forward traffic with serveo.net
 $ ssh -R 80:localhost:8080 serveo.net
 ```